 Russ & Lori Walk

-the founders of the family owned and operated Quest Haven Lodge have been happily married since 1979 and are the proud parents of 8 children and presently over a dozen grandchildren.
+The founders of the family owned and operated Quest Haven Lodge that have been happily married since 1979 and are the proud parents of 8 children and presently 25 grandchildren.
 As a large close-knit Christian family they have been dedicated to working diligently as a team to develop what Quest Haven is today.

 We continued to keep up the intense work pace: we worked hard to pay off the mortgage quickly, used the house as collateral to buy a piece of wooded property, cut the timber off the property to pay the 2nd mortgage back and thus began the quest and desire to own untouched wooded land.
 Now a stay at home mom, I started college, in an attempt to earn a degree that would give me opportunity to contribute more than just a minimum wage job if I needed to go back to work.
 Determined to contribute however I could to my husband’s hard work ethic, I wanted to do more than just provide encouragement and moral support.

 Things were moving in the right direction, but something was definitely missing in our lives.
 It was at this time that the most life changing experience of our entire lives took place, we committed our lives to Jesus Christ and our life has been eternally changed.
 We no longer worked for earthly success, our focus shifted to more important things, those things of eternal value.
 Though we continued to work hard, we did not live our existence for work alone we became involved in ministry and reaching out to and helping others, who like us had not known who Jesus Christ truly was.
 For the first time in our lives we could say we were truly happy.